Volkswagen Transporter (T4): Doors

-Vans have either a single, roof-hinged "tailgate" or two "barn" doors at the rear and either a single (passenger side) or twin (both sides) sliding doors.
+Vans have either a single, roof-hinged "tailgate" or two "barn" doors at the rear and either a single (passenger side) or twin (both sides) sliding doors but they are commonly only on one side of the van, usually on the passenger side.

 Long and short-nose

-There was one major facelift to the T4, in 1996, when a re-shaped, longer front end was introduced.
+There was one major facelift to the T4, in 1996, when a reshaped, longer front end was introduced.
 This was needed to fit the six-cylinder VR6 engine into the T4's engine bay.
 Initially, only Caravelles and Multivans were available with the longer nose, since these were the only models available with the VR6 engine.

 The commercial variants continued to be produced with the shorter nose until 2003.
 However, campers and other specialist vehicles produced between 1996 and 2003 may have either the short or the long nose, depending on which model was used as the base vehicle.
 In keeping with the Type 2's naming convention, the short and long-nose versions are also informally known as T4a and T4b, respectively.